Proanimator-Real/The-Home-Depot-Nextbot-For-Garry-s-Mod/README.md

 This is a Garry’s Mod / Nextbot limitation and not intentional.

-👉 Please ignore the spawn menu and do not spawn it unless told to.
+👉 Please ignore the spawn menu and do not spawn it unless your admin or your told to on someones server.

 🧭 Troubleshooting